Skelly0/DuelBot/README.md

 Toggle a persistent +1 roll bonus for players with "Chaurus" in their nickname (moderators only).

 ### `/duel triple_stance_toggle role_id`
+Toggle triple stance ability for the specified role.
+Running the command again with the same role removes it (moderators only).

+### `/duel triple_stance_roles`
-Allow members with the specified role to declare three stances instead of two (moderators only).
+List all roles currently allowed to declare three stances (moderators only).

 ## Game Rules